Renting and you – a guide for landlords and tenants

 - must return all keys provided by the landlord on termination of the tenancy.

 A landlord of a boarding house tenancy may enter the boarding house at any time.

-A landlord of a boarding tenancy may enter a boarding room without notice, at any time:
+A landlord of a boarding tenancy may enter a boarding room without notice only in the following circumstances:

 - with the tenant’s consent freely given at, or immediately before, the time of entry (or if the room is shared, the consent of any tenant of the room), or